 A simple and straightforward by-the-hour pricing structure that includes, without extra charges, all the underlying virtual workstation elements such as AWS EC2 and Elastic Block Store (EBS), as well as egress charges from pixel streaming the remote video display stream.

-Nimble Studio simplifies the process of adding new users, granting permissions, and sharing data between artists.
+Studio in the Cloud and Nimble Studio simplifies the process of adding new users, granting permissions, and sharing data between artists.

 Build your creative studio on the globally-trusted and secure Amazon Web Services infrastructure.